 Sales.
+In 2013, we sold 142.1 Bcfe of reserves related to the sale of certain of our Permian Basin and New Mexico properties.
 In 2012, we sold approximately 149.2 Bcfe of reserves primarily related to the sale of our Ardmore Woodford properties in Southern Oklahoma.
 In 2011, we sold approximately 904.0 Bcfe of reserves primarily related to the sale of our Barnett properties.
-In 2010, we sold approximately 189.6 Bcfe reserves primarily related to our Ohio properties.

 Future Net Cash Flows.
-At December 31, 2012, the present value (discounted at 10%) of estimated future net cash flows from our proved reserves was \$4.0 billion.
+At December 31, 2013, the present value (discounted at 10%) of estimated future net cash flows from our proved reserves was \$7.9 billion.
+The present value of our estimated future net cash flows at December 31, 2012 was \$4.0 billion.
 This present value was calculated based on the unweighted average first-day-of-the-month oil and gas prices for the prior twelve months held flat for the life of the reserves.
-The present value of our estimated future net cash flows at December 31, 2011 was \$6.1 billion.
-At December 31, 2012, the after tax present value of estimated future net cash flows from our proved reserves was \$3.2 billion compared to \$4.5 billion at December 31, 2011.
+At December 31, 2013, the after tax present value of estimated future net cash flows from our proved reserves was \$5.9 billion compared to \$3.2 billion at December 31, 2012.